 To this very day I still have Grant Nicholas’s guitar pick, and I keep it as a symbol, as a reminder, for how we should try to interact with each other and with the world.

 In the weeks that followed that night at Rock City, life hasn’t been the same.
 It’s not an exaggeration and it’s with complete honesty that I can tell you that my life has moved forwards, almost unrecognisably.
 Without doubt, it was the jump start that I’d needed, the kick in the ass that I deserved.

 Since then I’ve arranged a number of trips, both in this country and abroad, and I’m also planning my next big adventure to a far-flung place on the globe.
 It’s time to dust off that backpack and get some more stamps in my passport.

 I’ve also arranged a couple of bizarre and random adventures that will eventually find their way onto this website, because my passion for writing has returned along with my passion for life.

-And not only have I booked tickets to see a number of different bands around the country, but I will also be seeing Feeder again at the Corn Exchange in Cambridge this April (edit – now rescheduled for October due to COVID-19).
+And not only have I booked tickets to see a number of different bands around the country, but I will also be seeing Feeder again at the Corn Exchange in Cambridge this April (edit – after initially being rescheduled for October, the gig was later cancelled due to COVID-19).